-For a request to be considered the organization, responsible principal or responsible individual must submit the following to TDA:
+For a request to be considered, the organization, responsible principal(s), or responsible individual(s) must submit the following to TDA:

-- A letter requesting the organization, principal(s) or individual(s) be removed from the NDL. - Corrective action that includes: - An acceptable Corrective Action Plan (CAP): The organization, principal(s) or individual(s) must submit an acceptable CAP outlining the actions that will be taken or have been taken to correct the serious deficiencies that caused placement on the NDL.
-If TDA rejects the CAP, this action cannot be appealed. - O Any outstanding audits: If the serious deficiency(ies) include failure to submit an acceptable audit, the organization must submit an audit that complies with Single Audit requirements or for-profit audit requirements that were in effect at the time the audit was originally due.
-Corrective action must also include a plan to address any deficiencies identified in the audit.

-All outstanding funds owed: If the organization has an outstanding debt due to a previous CACFP claim, adjusted claim, advance overpayment, or audit finding, the debt must be repaid.

-One of the following:

-- An explanation, setting forth detailed, objective, verifiable facts, indicating why the principal(s) or individual(s) identified as being responsible for the serious deficiency(ies) should now be eligible to participate in the CACFP, if the person or persons are requesting removal. - A statement that the principal(s) identified as being responsible for the serious deficiency(ies) are no longer principals in the organization, if they are not included in the request for removal. - A statement that the individual(s) identified as being responsible for the serious deficiencies do not perform any tasks related to the CACFP, or are no longer employed by the organization, if they are not included in the request for removal.
+- Corrective action that includes: - O An acceptable Corrective Action Plan (CAP): The organization, principal(s), or individual(s) must submit an acceptable CAP outlining the actions that will be taken or have been taken to correct the serious deficiencies that caused placement on the NDL.
+If TDA rejects the CAP, this action cannot be appealed. - Any outstanding audits: If the serious deficiency(ies) include failure to submit an acceptable audit, the organization must submit an audit that complies with Single Audit requirements or for-profit audit requirements that were in effect at the time the audit was originally due.
+Corrective action must also include a plan to address any deficiencies identified in the audit. - All outstanding funds owed: If the organization has an outstanding debt for a previous CACFP claim, adjusted claim, advance overpayment, or audit finding, the debt must be repaid, including interest. - One of the following: - An explanation, setting forth detailed, objective, verifiable facts, indicating why the principal(s) or individual(s) identified as being responsible for the serious deficiency(ies) should now be eligible to participate in the CACFP, if the person or persons are requesting removal. - A statement that the principal(s) identified as being responsible for the serious deficiency(ies) are no longer principals in the organization, if they are not included in the request for removal. - A statement that the individual(s) identified as being responsible for the serious deficiencies do not perform any tasks related to the CACFP, or are no longer employed by the organization, if they are not included in the request for removal.